 As such camping is a popular Canadian “May Long” pastime and offers a great way to get back to nature and the great outdoors.
 Here in Whistler, however, we prefer to crank things up a notch and usher summer in with a slightly higher energy level.
 Goodbye mosquitoes and oatmeal, hello free concerts, fine dining, patios and straight-up summer adrenaline.

 Here are The Whistler Insider’s Top Ten things to do and enjoy this May Long Weekend.

 1) Free Music

 What would you rather?
 A solar powered iPod system whispering tinny music at your mosquito-filled tent or three days of free live music dispersed across Whistler Village?

 Whistler Presents is kicking summer off right.
 From the fun, energetic grooves of Kosta Man and the Good Vibrations to the down-home country twang of The Sociables to the magic of Vancouver Symphony Orchestra violinist Peter Krysa, incredible musicians will be popping up all weekend long.
-Get exact times and locations from this handy, printable PDF.

 2) Natural Wonder

 A few weeks of warm weather combined with some nice spring rains means right now is the absolute best time of the year to go admire the raw force of Whistler’s waterfalls.
 Nairn, Brandywine, Rainbow, every waterfall in the area is really pumping these days and it’s very humbling and beautiful to watch.
 Check out this Guide to Whistler Waterfalls from The Insider archives.